Market Power and Distributed Solar Integration in Microgrids under Limited Regulation: Related works

-With microgrids and swarm electrification emerging as a natural consumer response in crisis settings, the Global South has observed the development of renewable energy communities, with household ownership and participation being a key success factor in implementation \cite{kirchhoff2016developing, kirchhoff2019key}.
+With microgrids and swarm electrification emerging as a natural consumer response in crisis settings, regions with unreliable national grids have observed the development of renewable energy communities, with household ownership and participation being a key success factor in implementation \cite{kirchhoff2016developing, kirchhoff2019key}.
 The existing literature has thoroughly discussed the techno-economic aspects of swarm grids and microgrids, focusing on the reduction of rooftop PV systems generation inefficiencies and the optimal design and pricing under multiple objectives \cite{sheridan2023swarm, manas2023critical}.
-For example, in the Philippines, a case study shows improvements in microgrid efficiency and blackout reduction when connecting all solar home systems \cite{prevedello2021benefits}.
+For example, in the Philippines, a case study shows improvements in microgrid efficiency and blackout reduction when connecting the SHS of the different households together \cite{prevedello2021benefits}.
 Similarly, a Yemeni case study compares three setups, including standalone private systems, a swarm grid, and a formally organized microgrid, showing that when PV-owners are allowed to participate in either the swarm grid or the microgrid, electricity costs were reduced and demand realization was improved \cite{hoffmann2019simulating}.
-The results of a study from Madagascar further show that the trading of excess energy between individual PV owners (prosumers) increased consumer economic surplus through a more efficient market-clearing approach relying on a peer-to-peer algorithm, leading to lower electricity prices \cite{bertram2024local}.
+The results of a study from Madagascar further show that the trading of excess energy between individual PV-owners (prosumers) increased consumer economic surplus through a more efficient market-clearing approach relying on a peer-to-peer algorithm, leading to lower electricity prices \cite{bertram2024local}.
 Applications of game theory in community grids highlight as well the benefit of peer-to-peer trading, citing better utilization of renewable energy, reduced carbon emissions, and increased social welfare, under the assumption of a neutral grid operator \cite{luo2022distributed, fernandez2021bi}.

 In practice, however, the prevalence of diesel-based microgrids in fragile contexts restricts PV-owner participation \cite{lawrie2025friend}.
 In such microgrids, regulatory oversight is limited, and the DGC owns the grid, obstructing the adequate policy design and fair tariff setting needed for effective renewable integration \cite{zebra2021review, valta2018comparison}.
 In fragile states, authorities often lack both the capacity and the mandate to regulate or formalize existing microgrids \cite{sesan2024exploring, bhattacharyya2018mini}, leaving the DGCs' control over them largely unaddressed.